Welcome to Computer Vision & Spatial AI Lab

 MS/PhD Recruitment

-We are actively recruiting students who are excited to work on 3D segmentation, physics-informed learning, and hyperspectral image processing.
+We are actively recruiting students who are excited to work on computer vision, spatial AI, medical AI, and physics-informed machine learning.

-Applicants with backgrounds in computer vision, machine learning, medical imaging, remote sensing, robotics, or related areas are especially encouraged to apply.
+Applicants with backgrounds in computer vision, machine learning, geometry, optimization, medical imaging, remote sensing, robotics, or related areas are especially encouraged to apply.

 Current focus